Joshua7792/holbertonschool-shell/README.md

-My first readme
-# holbertonschool-shell
+My first readfirst script prints the absolute path name of the current working directory